-OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE APPOINTS DANIEL GLUCK TO INTERMEDIATE COURT OF APPEALSPosted on Jul 8, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE APPOINTS DANIEL GLUCK TO INTERMEDIATE COURT OF APPEALSPosted on Jul 8, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has appointed Executive Director/General Counsel of the Hawai‘i State Ethics Commission Daniel Gluck to the Intermediate Court of Appeals.
 If confirmed by the State Senate, Gluck will fill the vacancy left by the retirement of Associate Judge Derrick H.M.
 Chan last October.

 Gluck has served with the Ethics Commission since 2016.
 Previously, he worked as a senior staff attorney then legal director of the American Civil Liberties Union of Hawai‘i (ACLU); adjunct professor, Civil Rights Seminar at the University of Hawai‘i William S. Richardson School of Law; an associate attorney in private practice and law clerk for the Hon.
 J. Michael Seabright, U.S. District Court, District of Hawai‘i and the Hon.
 James E. Duffy, Jr., Hawai‘i Supreme Court.

 In addition, Gluck was president of the Harvard Legal Aid Bureau, and worked in various capacities at the U.S. Department of Justice in Washington, D.C., the Gay and Lesbian Advocates and Defenders in Boston, Massachusetts, the U.S. Attorney’s Office in Honolulu and an AmeriCorp*National Civilian Community Corps in Charleston, South Carolina.